tjd1234/cmpt135spring2023/assignments/a1/README.md

 inputs, not just the ones in the examples.

-**Note** Due to the confusion caused by earlier incorrect examples for `quote`, here is a test function you can use in your assignment to check the correct of your quote function:
+**Note** Due to the confusion caused by earlier incorrect examples for `quote`, here is a test function you can use in your assignment to check the correctness of your `quote` function:

 ```cpp
 void quote_test() {